-- 5.128 Given the expected increase in the number of older people during the plan period and the specific needs of those with long-term health conditions and disabilities, there is a requirement for homes which are adaptable and accessible.
-Local Plan Review Policy DC18 Specialist housing, addresses this need. - 5.129 The dwelling mix set out above does not apply to developments for sheltered housing, extra care housing and registered care provision, thus in such developments, the appropriate mix of dwelling sizes will be looked at and assessed against the intended needs of occupiers. - 5.130 West Berkshire Council has identified the need to increase the choice of housing and support options for young people and adults with a range of additional support needs and long term health conditions.
-Schemes will vary though the plan period with the Council continuing to assess ongoing need and leading on the commissioning of such provision. - 5.131 Whilst there are no relevant strategic schemes identified in the local, land at Stoneham's Farm, Tilehurst is allocated for 85 bedspace care home (referred to in the Chapter 6: Local Infrastructure under Policy RSA11).
+- 5.133 Given the expected increase in the number of older people during the plan period and the specific needs of those with long-term health conditions and disabilities, there is a requirement for homes which are adaptable and accessible.
+LPR Policy DM19 Specialist Housing, addresses this need. - 5.134 The dwelling mix set out above does not apply to developments for sheltered housing, extra care housing and registered care provision, thus in such developments, the appropriate mix of dwelling sizes will be looked at and assessed against the intended needs of occupiers. - 5.135 West Berkshire Council has identified the need to increase the choice of housing and support options for young people and adults with a range of additional support needs and long term health conditions.
+Schemes will vary though the plan period with the Council continuing to assess ongoing need and leading on the commissioning of such provision. - 5.136 Whilst there are no relevant strategic schemes identified in the local, land at Stoneham's Farm, Tilehurst is allocated for 65 bedspace care home (LPR Policy RSA6).